-When prom season rolls around, nostalgia tags along—at least for those of us who are beyond those festive years.
+When prom season rolls around, nostalgia tags along—at least for those who are beyond those festive years.
 So, May 12, ladies from around the Region dusted off their finery to rock out to their very own Mom Prom at the Hall of Justice in Crown Point.
-The occasion offered not only an opportunity to get dressed up with friends and dance all night, but also the chance to support a wonderful cause: raising awareness and research funding for Rett Syndrome.
+The occasion offered an opportunity to get dressed up with friends and dance all night, and the chance to support a wonderful cause: raising awareness and research funding for Rett Syndrome.

 Rett Syndrome is a rare neurological disorder that primarily affects females.
-The impact it has on those affected acts on a spectrum—some cannot speak, some cannot walk, some cannot feed themselves, some have daily seizures; those diagnosed with Rett Syndrome suffer from most or all of these symptoms.
+The impact it has on those affected acts on a spectrum—some cannot speak, some cannot walk, some cannot feed themselves, some have daily seizures.
 Mimi Burke’s 16-year-old daughter, Sophia, has Rett Syndrome and suffers from nearly all of these symptoms.